MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/vendor-management.md

 #### Save or cancel changes

-Once the changes are completed, the user has the options at the top of the screen to click **Save** or **Cancel**.
+Once the changes are completed, the user has the options at the top of the screen to Select **Save** or **Cancel**.

- Clicking **Save** results in the call of standard functions for Vendor creation in SAP.
+ Selecting **Save** results in the call of standard functions for Vendor creation in SAP.
 The saved vendor record is loaded to the page from SAP.
-Clicking **Cancel** discards all inputs and the page is restored to its initial state.
+Selecting **Cancel** discards all inputs and the page is restored to its initial state.

 ## Field mappings